 Sea Change Within Us

-Sea Change Within Us, by Karin Stevens Dance, is a sixty minute performance addressing local Washington state water concerns and climate change consequences through the voices of real people we interviewed, combined with moving rigid structures of water images by dancing human bodies.
+Sea Change Within Us, a recreated 2019 project by Karin Stevens Dance, is a sixty-minute performance that addresses local Washington State water issues and the consequences of climate change, using the voices of real people we interviewed, combined with moving rigid structures of water images by dancing human bodies.

-Ten dancers move four panels into dynamic configurations to express concerns about rivers and dams, endangered species, ice, ocean and sea-level rise, flooding, migration, Indigenous fishing rights injustice, divisive politics, and human dis/re/connection.
-Within these turbulent thematic layers, grief is addressed through the real sounds of mother orca Tahlequah’s cries in the “Rivers, Dams, Salmon, Orca” section.
-Collective awareness is awakened in the section “Descending Pressure” with the repeated phrase from a climate activist-artist, “Our bodies are a source of wisdom.”
-The performance encourages unification with our ecosystems and throughout difficult content there is contemplation and beauty to support the felt-urgency of our crises.
+Eight dancers move four large panels into dynamic configurations to explore themes such as rivers and dams, endangered wild salmon and Southern Resident Orca, melting ice, sea-level rise, flooding, migration, injustices to Indigenous fishing rights, divisive politics, and the complexities of human dis/re/connection.
+Amid these turbulent thematic layers, grief is embodied in the “Rivers, Dams, Salmon, Orca” section through the actual cries of mother orca Tahlequah.
+A call to collective awareness emerges in the section “Descending Pressure,” echoing the repeated phrase of a climate activist-artist: “Our bodies are a source of wisdom.”

-For the 2025 project, we commissioned former Seattle Civic Poet Jourdan Imani Keith to write an original poem for parts of the recreated 2025 sound score.
+For the 2025 project, we commissioned former Seattle Civic Poet 2019-2022 Jourdan Imani Keith to write an original poem for part of the recreated 2025 sound score.

-The sound score includes electronic and acoustic recordings: an original score with string quartet by Harvey*; electronics and sounds from Eaton’s great-great-great-grandparent’s piano that traveled by raft up the Missouri River woven with voices from 2019 interviews conducted through our collaboration with journalist Devi Lockwood’s 1,001 Stories on Water and Climate Change; with new 2025 interviews conducted by Karin Stevens; and commissioned poem by Keith.
+The sound score includes electronic, acoustic and interview recordings: an original score with string quartet by Harvey**; electronics and sounds from Eaton’s great-great-great-grandparent’s piano that traveled by raft up the Missouri River woven with voices from 2019 interviews conducted through our collaboration with journalist Devi Lockwood’s 1,001 Stories on Water and Climate Change; with new 2025 interviews conducted by Karin Stevens; and with the newly commissioned poem by Keith.
+Recreated sections of the 2025 music were directed by Eaton along with assistance from composer and audio engineer, Sam Strawbridge.

-Visit the interactive map of 1,001 Stories on Water and Climate Change to hear the full interviews from 2019 Seattle voices, HERE.
+Visit HERE to learn about our 2018-19 collaboration with journalist Devi Lockwood, the original interviewees, and the interactive map of 1,001 Stories on Water and Climate Change to hear interviews from the 2018/19 Seattle voices.

 **Alina To - Violin, Rafael Howell - Violin, Heather Bentley - Viola, Rose Bellini - Cello